nilsso/nilsso.github.io/content/pages/games/stationeers/index.md

 With the light sensors in place (horizontal yaw on a ceiling, vertical pitch on a floor) we can implement the automation.
 First, two logic readers, `hReader` and `vReader`, read the solar angles from the sensors.
-If the sensors and panels were oriented ideally as previously described, the solar panel `Horizontal` variable can be set directly by a batch writer `hWriter` using the `hReader` value.
-As the vertical angle needs some transformation, we first use a math unit `vShift` to translate the measurement by subtracting the vertical reader value from a memory chip `vMemShift` with setting 75; then another math unit `vScale` divides the translation by a memory chip `vMemScale` with setting 1.5 to give the pitch percentage; lastly the pitch percentage from `vScale` is written to the solar panel `Vertical` variable by a second batch writer `vWriter`.
+If the sensors and panels were oriented ideally as previously described, the solar panel `Horizontal` parameter can be set directly by a batch writer `hWriter` using the `hReader` value.
+As the vertical angle needs some transformation, we first use a math unit `vShift` to translate the measurement by subtracting the vertical reader value from a memory chip `vMemShift` with setting 75; then another math unit `vScale` divides the translation by a memory chip `vMemScale` with setting 1.5 to give the pitch percentage; lastly the pitch percentage from `vScale` is written to the solar panel `Vertical` parameter by a second batch writer `vWriter`.

 Name | Type | Settings
 --- | :-- | :--